SUSE/machinery/docs/Filtering-Design.md

 array has to have exactly the elements specified in the condition.
 Matches of sub arrays will be defined later.

-Filters can be inverted by prefixing them with a `!`:
+Filters can be inverted by using the `!=` operator:

-    !/scope/element=condition
+    /scope/element!=condition

-When applied on a scope this filter results in a list of only the elements which match the condition. *Inverted filters are not implemented yet*
+When applied on a scope this filter results in a list of only the elements which match the condition.

 The first step is basic filtering, which only supports simple matches for equalness and don't allow for wild cards or any other more complex regular